ENGO150/WHY2/README.md

 - Decryption:
     ```js
+	const { decrypt } = require("why2-encryption-system.js");
-    char *yourText = decryptText("158.-83.9388.-14.57.8419.113.-98.10576", "tzXlZGxkhfYOvRthqokDrmGFyDMylgmeIlrJTpVAwuqrLjABXM"); //First parameter is Your encrypted text, the second is key you want to use for decryption.
+	var yourText = decrypt("158.-83.9388.-14.57.8419.113.-98.10576", "tzXlZGxkhfYOvRthqokDrmGFyDMylgmeIlrJTpVAwuqrLjABXM"); //First parameter is Your encrypted text, the second is key you want to use for decryption.
     ```

 ## Example programs